pazfe/product-docs/CONTRIBUTING.md

 ## The basics

-It is assumed that contributors, both internal and external, have some understanding of basic [Git](https://git-scm.com/) concepts.
 [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) provides the essentials for collaborating on projects hosted in GitHub.

 If you haven't worked with [Markdown](https://daringfireball.net/projects/markdown/) before, here are some resources to help you get started: